townie/fredrikaverpil.github.io/_posts/2016-07-25-installing-qt-py-advanced-methods.md

 ---
 layout: post
 title: Installing Qt.py (advanced methods)
-tags: [python, maya, nuke, pyside, pyqt]
+tags: [python, maya, nuke, qtpy, pyside, pyqt]
 ---

 Qt.py can be installed in many ways, depending on your needs.
 This post aims to outline some common approaches: